stonerlab/Thesis-template/README.md

 Instructions
 ------------

+#.
+Select the branch that most closely matches your degree/report

+#.
 Download the .zip archive, clone or fork this repository.

+#.
 Fill in the .tex files in the various sub-directories with your content.

-Add figure files for your thesis to the Capter_#_Fig folders
+#.
+Add figure files for your thesis to the Capter_#_Fig folders.
+We recommend that you use pdflatex to compile the thesis and use eps2pdf to convert
+   your figures to pdf on the fly.

+#.
 Replace library.bib file with your BibTeX library file

+#.
 Compile

+#.
+Print and bind

+#.
 Submit